carpentries-incubator/pangenomics/_episodes/05-get_homologues.md

 objectives:
 - "Clustering orthologous proteins from Gen Bank files."
-- Create a Venn diagram using diferents clustering algorithms."
+- "Create a Venn diagram using diferents clustering algorithms."
 - "Implemented and interpreted the evolutionary history using Clustering orthologous proteins."

 keypoints: